Again, The Snake Bridegroom: Serbia

+Beautiful Youth

 In another Serbian tale, collected in Горња Крајина ("Gorya Krajina") by historian Vladimir Krasic and published in Letopis Matice Srpske with the title "Лијепи младић" (serbian latin: Lijepi mladić, "Beautiful Youth"), a man complains to his wife that they have no son, but will be happy even if they have a snake for a son.
 And so it happens: the woman gives birth to a snake.
 Time passes, and, when the snake is old enough, he asks his parents to find him a human bride.
 They choose a girl and they marry.
 On the wedding night, the bride is afraid at first of the snake husband, until he takes off the snakeskin and becomes the titular "beautiful youth".
 When morning comes, the youth wears the snakeskin again.
 This goes on for months, until one day, the snake son's mother asks the girl about their sleeping arrangements.
 The girl tells her mother-in-law that the snake becomes a youth at night, and the woman advises the girl to take the snakeskin after her son is asleep, and give it to her.
 The girl follows through with the suggestions and steals the snakeskin for her mother-in-law, who throws it into a fire.
 The youth wakes up, curses his wife not to give birth to their child until he place his hands on her, then vanishes.
 For three years, she waits, until she decides to go on a quest for him.
 She passes by the Sun and its mother (who gives her a "Медуља", a "medulya"), the Moon and his mother (who also gives her a "medulya").
 Finally, she passes by the Vlašićs (Влашићи, Vlašići, which are the Pleiades constellation in Serbian folk astronomy), who give her a "medulya", and tell her to go to the "Belitarians" (which, according to a compiler's note, is a group of stars).
 The Belitarians welcome the girl and tell her where her husband is: he is under the power of some fairies, which can be bribed with the "medulyas" the girl received.
 The Belitarians take her there, and the girl gives the medulyas to the fairies.
 Her husband touches her body and she gives birth to their child, after an eleven year long pregnancy, then they both go back home.
-An identical story was published by author Fran Mikuličić with the title Mladić-gad lip kodi sunce ("Snake-youth beautiful as the sun"), and sourced from Croatia.
-Serbian scholars noted that this tale was a variant of Vuk's.